 NASA made many design changes after this mission failure, improving the oxygen tanks, adding battery that can supply the astronauts 400 hours of power, adding water supply storage bags to the command module, and much more.
 Fortunately Apollo 13 had a happier ending than later NASA missions, like the Challenger (1986) and Columbia (2003), who resulted in the death of all the crew members.

 As for the astronauts from Apollo 13, Swigert was elected to Congress in 1982 in his home state of Colorado.
 Unfortunately, during his campaign, he found out that had bone cancer, and died before he could be elected.

 Haise was still in NASA working on projects.
 He was assigned to command the Apollo 19 mission, however, the mission was cut out, because of NASA’s budget limiting.

 Lovell co-wrote a book with Jeffrey Kluger (journalist) about the events that occurred in Apollo 13.
 The book was called Lost Moon: The Perilous Voyage of Apollo 13.

 There are successes and failures in life, both of them are extremely useful.
 Apollo 13 was a mission that will be forever written in our history, it gave us the knowledge to do greater things and expand our way of seeing the space.
 The story was later, in 1995, recreated by Hollywood studios, becoming also a cinema classic, starring Kevin Bacon, Tom Hanks, Bill Paxton in the roles of the three tripulants of the spaceship.

-Question for students: Would you like to be an astronaut?
+Question for students (and subscribers): Would you like to be an astronaut?
 Please let us know in the comments section below this article.